Event Licences and Permits

 Fireworks and bonfires cannot be lit if a Total Fire Ban is in force in Porirua City.

-Commercial fireworks displays must be licensed by the Occupational Safety and Health Inspector, Department of Labour, Wellington.
+Commercial fireworks displays must be licensed by the Occupational Safety and Health Inspector, Worksafe New Zealand, Wellington.
 Licences are issued in consultation with the New Zealand Fire Service and the Council's Principal Rural Fire Officer.

 Contact the OSH Inspector of Explosives on (04) 385 7771.

 A Council permit is required to operate stalls, or to sell, display or offer goods or services for sale, or conduct promotional activity in any public place.